Octavioweb/Line-follower-in-C-C-/README.md

 * Two RGB Leds to show the state of the vehicle.
 Red if stopped, Blue if in movement, Green if waiting for instructions.
 * A 8x16 Led screen on the top, thats shows the direction it's going.

 The entire program was made using MicroChip studio, in a program that incorporated assembly, C++ and C code.
-The code used for this project was around 600 lines long, and included some advanced topics like pointers, OOP in C++, ascii tables, modular programming and bluetooth serial comunication.
+The code used for this project was around 600 lines long, and included some advanced topics like pointers, OOP in C++, ascii tables, modular programming, timers, registers and bluetooth serial comunication.

 ## CODE